100 % LEGAL SECURITY: USED SOFTWARE FROM SOFTWARE BROKER

 You do not take any legal risks with us

 We enter a contract with each customer to fulfil all legal obligations.
-Together with this contract, you receive seamless documentation of the chain of ownership and the full license version history.
+Together with this contract, you receive seamless documentation of the chain of ownership and the full licence version history.
 We are happy to provide further documentation upon request, such as:

 Expert legal opinion on the use of second-hand software